Glenn Mathewson

 Becoming a teacher

-In 2007, with two years under my belt as an inspector, I decided to act on something I noticed.
-Deck builders didn’t understand codes, and the inspectors they were counting on didn’t understand decks.
+In 2007, with two years of experience, I decided to act on something I noticed: deck builders didn’t understand codes, and the inspectors they were counting on did not understand decks.
 I decided to be a bridge.
-That spring, I taught my first “Building Codes for Building Decks” class under the 2006 IRC at the Deck Superstore, my previous supplier.
+That spring, I taught my first Building Codes for Building Decks class under the 2006 IRC at the Deck Superstore, my previous supplier.
 I’ve taught at their contractor expo nearly every year since.
-I also reached out to the editor of The Professional Deck Builder, a trade journal I received as a builder, and suggested that building codes should be presented to builders positively and proactively.
+I also reached out to the editor of Professional Deck Builder (a trade journal I received as a builder) and suggested that building codes should be presented positively and proactively to builders.
 Soon after, they published my first article about decks and safety glazing codes.
-I’ve since written over 70 articles for that journal and its parent, the Journal of Light Construction, and continue still today.
-Taking the confidence from these speaking and writing opportunities, I have since published in the ICC Building Safety Journal and have had have my own column in Fine Homebuilding magazine since 2018, “Know the Code.”
-I teach at ICC chapter events and trade shows across the country.
-In 2009 I approached the International Code Council with an idea to write a deck code book that reprints the IRC provisions along with commentary and illustrations.
-The goal was to provide deck industry professionals a code and education book with only what they need, while also helping the code industry better understand code applications with decks.
+I’ve since written over 70 articles for that journal and its parent publication, the Journal of Light Construction.
+Drawing confidence from these speaking and writing opportunities, I later published in the ICC Building Safety Journal and began my own column in Fine Homebuilding magazine in 2018, Know the Code.
+In 2009, I approached the International Code Council with an idea to write a deck code book that reprints the IRC provisions along with commentary and illustrations.
+The goal was to provide deck industry professionals with a focused education resource while also helping the code industry better understand deck applications.
 Deck Construction based on the 2009 IRC was published soon after.
-In summer of 2021 a revised second edition was published based on the 2018 and 2021 codes.
+I wrote a second edition, based on the 2018 and 2021 codes, that was published in summer of 2021.

 Code consulting begins